JetBrains/qodana-action/README.md

 ## Output Results

-An example of the Qodana summary from the command line.
+An example of the Qodana command-line summary output:
 ```
 ---- Qodana - Code Inspection ----